ilsaqadir/Covid-19-Deaths-Analysis/README.md

     - Use database strategies to handle the large dataset efficiently.
     - Standardize tables for easy queries on age groups  and conditions of individuals.
 - **Machine Learning Model:**
-    - Train a model based on historical COVID-19 death rates.
+    - Train a model based on historical data on COVID-19 deaths.
-    - Create a classification model to find high-risk patients.
+    - Use predicted deaths to determine the mortality rate of patients for COVID-19.
 - **Evaluation:**
     - Use MSE, R^2 score, and MAE to evaluate the model.
 - **Visualization and Reporting:**
-    - Generate visualizations of predicted death rates based on age groups and condition groups.
+    - Generate visualizations of COVID-19 death rates based on age and condition groups.

 ### Requirements